 Accident models; Root cause and accident analysis techniques concentrating on events and causal factors analysis, barrier analysis, change analysis and the management oversight and risk tree; Review a number of famous disasters including Piper Alpha, Herald of Free Enterprise, Bhopal, Clapham Junction etc.; Identify lessons learned from these disasters; Review some of the major safety lessons from historical disasters; Analyse a real disaster in detail using a number of practical techniques

-Introduction to concepts of structural safety and risk; Introduction to probability theory and probability distributions; Probabilistic modelling of strength and loads; The First Order Second Moment method and the First Order Reliability method; Reliability-based code calibration; Monte-Carlo simulation and variance reduction techniques; Introduction to the causes of structural deterioration (corrosion, fatigue and fracture) and risk based inspection strategies using Bayesian methods.
+Probabilistic modelling of strength and loads; first order second moment and first order reliability methods; reliability-based code calibration; Monte-Carlo simulation and variance reduction techniques; Introduction to causes of structural deterioration (corrosion, fatigue and fracture); risk based inspection strategies using Bayesian methods.

-Fire Safety, Explosions and Process SafetySemesters 1 & 2 (mandatory)
+Fire Safety, Explosions and Process SafetySemester 2 (mandatory)

 Introduces students to the basic principles of fire safety science and engineering, and develops skills in associated modelling leading to an understanding of principal fire/explosion related issues in process safety.
 Subjects include: